abondar24/WebScrumBoard/README.md

 Note 3: In microk8s used default nginx-ingress controler in cloud nginxinx/kubernetes-ingress controller is suggested for usage.
 In ingress.yaml host must be set.

+PS: frontend is very bad and contains some bugs